anthonypuppo/sk-nl2ef-plugin/README.md

 ## Getting Started

-To get a local copy up and running follow these steps (this demo uses the OpenAI endpoints).
+To get a local copy up and running follow the below steps.

 ### Prerequisites